Actipro/WinForms-Controls/Documentation/topics/docking/document-windows.md

 ## Document Window Lifetime

 The lifetime of a document window is considered to be while it is active in the layout.
 By default, the [DockManager](xref:@ActiproUIRoot.Controls.Docking.DockManager) automatically disposes document windows when they are closed.
-However this behavior can be changed so that when closed, a document window simply becomes invisible and can be activated to reappear in the document MDI area.
+However, this behavior can be changed so that when closed, a document window simply becomes invisible and can be activated to reappear in the document MDI area.
 The [DisposeDocumentWindowsAfterClose](xref:@ActiproUIRoot.Controls.Docking.DockManager.DisposeDocumentWindowsAfterClose) property on the [DockManager](xref:@ActiproUIRoot.Controls.Docking.DockManager) controls this behavior.

 ## Modified States